C-D-Lewis/fabricate.js/README.md

 There are some special events that can be used:

-* `fabricate:init` - Called when the application is first run.
+* `fabricate.StateKeys.Init` - Called when the application is first run.
-* `fabricate:created` - Called for a particular component when it is first created.
+* `fabricate.StateKeys.Created` - Called for a particular component when it is first created.
+* `fabricate.StateKeys.Route` - Called when router changes route.

 #### `.buildKey()`